MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-container-content.md

 ### Scalability

-This scenario hosts front-end in pods in AKS.
-With autoscale feature, the number of pods that run the front-end application tier can automatically scale in response to customer demand, or based on a defined schedule.
+This scenario uses pods in AKS to host the front-end.
+With the autoscale feature, the number of pods that run the front-end application tier can automatically scale in response to customer demand or based on a defined schedule.
 For more information, see [Scaling options for applications in Azure Kubernetes Service (AKS)](/azure/aks/concepts-scale).

 For more resiliency and scalability guidance, see the [resiliency checklist](/azure/architecture/checklist/resiliency-per-service) in the Azure Architecture Center.